Jonathan2251/lbd/source/backendstructure.rst

 As you can see, Mips return to the caller by using "jr $ra" where
 \$ra is a specific register which keeps the caller's next instruction address.
 And it save the return value in register \$2.
-If we only create DAGs directly, then may the following two problems.
+If we only create DAGs directly, then will having the following two problems.

-1. LLVM can allocate any register for return value, for instance \$3, rather than keep it in \$2.
+1. LLVM can allocate any register for return value, for instance \$3, rather than keeps it in \$2.

-2. LLVM will allocate a register randomly to "jr" since jr need one operand.
+2. LLVM will allocate a register randomly to "jr" since jr needs one operand.

 To handle IR ret, these code in Cpu0InstrInfo.td do things as below.